Philadelphia and the Greater Delaware Valley Region — A Lively Literary Hub

 - Blue Stoop offers writing classes and workshops downtown, and they have the most comprehensive list of local literary events and resources I’ve seen.

-- Eric Bell, two-time middle-grade author, and PWW alumnus offers workshops for anyone interested in writing KidLit.
-Email email@example.com
+- Eric Bell, middle-grade author, and PWW alumnus offers workshops for anyone interested in writing middle grade and young adult fiction.
+Read about his workshops on his website.

 Movies and TV

-- For workshops in screenwriting and film production, try The Greater Philadelphia Film Office
+- For local workshops and networking opportunities for screenwriters and filmmakers, try The Greater Philadelphia Film Office